OCR Biology DNA Revision Notes

 Key Concepts

-- 1DNA is composed of nucleotides, which include a phosphate group, a sugar, and a nitrogenous base.
+- 1DNA is made up of nucleotides, each consisting of a phosphate group, a sugar (deoxyribose), and a nitrogenous base.

-- 3There are four types of nitrogenous bases in DNA: adenine (A), thymine (T), cytosine (C), and guanine (G).
+- 2There are four types of nitrogenous bases in DNA: adenine (A), thymine (T), cytosine (C), and guanine (G).

 Simple Explanation